nprithviraj24/deep-learning-for-nlp/README.md

 ## Natural Language Processing through Deep Learning

+Objective: To buuld a knowledge distillation student network of BERT.

 NLP for computer is defined as a way to decipher, analyse, and understand a human language.
 Disparate tasks involved in NLP:

 - Parts of speech tagging.